 When a geometry is present you can switch between From geometry and Manual in the Bounding box drop down menu.
-With From geometry the size and position of the geometry's bounding box (rectangle) determines the total size and position of the DFN and all fractures are created inside this bounding box.
+If From geometry is selected, a Selection drop down menu appears.
+The list will be populated with all available domain selections that are defined under the geometry node and the default is All domains.
+Depending on these settings the bounding box is determined either by the size and position of the whole geometry or of the chosen selection.
 If you want to define the bounding box differently or if no geometry is present enter the values for the size and lower left corner of the bounding box.

+SIZE

-SIZE Select between different distribution functions for the size of the fractures.
+Select between different distribution functions for the size of the fractures.
 The position of the fractures always follows a uniform random distribution function (Equation 1).